-We believe that protecting our citizens' right would best be achieved by the UK remaining in the EU and want to see Article 50 revoked.
-If that fails we want a deal that completely guarantees all of our existing rights.
-If that fails our citizens' rights should be ring-fenced and protected under an international treaty.
+Our view was that protecting our citizens' right would best have been achieved by the UK remaining in the EU and we wanted to see Article 50 revoked.

 Why do I need to know?

 In order to receive the protection of the WA, you must have been legally resident in France before cut-off date - end of the Transition Period - currently 31 December 2020.
 To be living legally, you must be exercising your rights to Freedom of movement correctly.